Why Do Cats Like Earwax? Feline Behavior Explained

 What Are Obligate Carnivores?

-The Scientific Composition of Earwax
+The Composition of Earwax

 Understanding that cats rely solely on animal proteins for sustenance is only the first step in understanding their attraction to earwax.
 We must answer what earwax is to know why cats are interested in putting it in their mouths.

 Earwax is a deposit of dead skin cells, fatty acids, and small amounts of cholesterol that gathers in your ear canal to protect the eardrum from outside substances.
-In short, it’s entirely made up of animal proteins, the exact thing that cats consume to survive.
+In short, it’s entirely made up of animal proteins, which is the exact thing that cats consume to survive.

 The Social Aspect of Cat Grooming